shadowlockgh/licentia/guides/bodyslide_guide.md

 # How to build Outfits in Bodyslide for Licentia NEXT

-With this process you can change your character's body preset, add new armors, and change outfit features if they are supported.
+With this process you can change your character's body preset, modify the body of new armors mods, and more.
 These are the general steps to run Bodyslide for **Licentia NEXT**:
 1. Create an Empty Mod for Outputs
 2. Run Bodyslide